 Aims and Scope

-Mental Health: Global Challenges Journal is a journal dedicated to international studies of MHC systems in the context of global social challenges, such as the following: mental health and migration, mental health in times of military conflicts, mental health in the work place, specific issues related to MHC, higher education and MHC, interdisciplinary and transdisciplinary approaches to MHC, partnership building for European projects in the field of Mental Health and related topics.
-Therefore, we encourage those papers which focus on the specific particularities of these topics, and /or authors coming from these areas.
+More specifically, Mental Health: Global Challenges Journal is a journal dedicated to studies of international interest related to mental health and mental health care systems in the global context of social challenges.
+Therefore, we encourage papers which focus on a variety of topics related to this complex issue.
+Some examples are as follows: the impact of stigma on mental health and mental health care, mental health and migration, mental health in the time of military conflicts, mental health post conflict, mental health in the workplace, mental health and gender, societal attitudes and approaches to mental health, higher education and mental health care, interdisciplinary and transdisciplinary approaches to mental health, cultural and cross-cultural challenges related to mental health and related topics.
 The journal especially encourages manuscripts which may be of interest to policy makers and/or practitioners.

-The journal accepts manuscripts such as empirical research studies, case studies, theoretical articles, reviews, and some extended abstracts.
+The journal accepts high quality English language manuscripts in the form of empirical research studies, case studies, theoretical articles, reviews, and some extended abstracts

 The Mental Health: Global Challenges Journal is an important source of current and emerging trends in mental health research: challenges, issues, and responses.
 The journal disseminates articles of scientific and practical importance to a wide, international community of mental health care and related academics and professionals.
 All articles published in the journal will have been blind peer reviewed by leading specialists in the field.